Original article "Bad Job Interviews" by the authors of best-job-interview.com

-Bad interviews happen to all job candidates at some point but how you fix your job interview mistakes is the key to future success.
+Bad interviews happen to all job candidates at some point but how you recover and fix your job interview mistakes is the key to future success.

 Focus on the interview itself and spend some time considering why it didn't go well.
 Here are the common ways to mess up an interview.

 1. You did not make a good first impression